-So how long should a roof last?
 Here in southwest Missouri, with proper installation and care, we generally see roofs last for around 18 to 22 years.
 Keep in mind that variables such as extreme temperature changes, wind storms, hail storms, rain intensity, humidity, ventilation, and insulation can all affect how long your roof will last.

 If you need assistance installing a new roof, maintaining or repairing your roof or you’re planning to replace your current roof, contact GlennStone if you live in southwest Missouri.
 You can also send an e-mail to info@GlennStone.net, call 417-860-8125, or contact us online.
 Proper attic ventilation is crucial to maintaining the integrity of your roof, and we will help you choose the best ventilation system for your house’s needs.